syncfusion-content/maui-docs/MAUI/Polar-Charts/Axis/Overview.md

 ---
 layout: post
 title: About Axis in .NET MAUI Chart control | Syncfusion
-description: Learn here all about chart axis and its keys features of Syncfusion .NET MAUI Chart (SfPolarChart) control.
+description: Learn here all about the chart axis and its key features in the Syncfusion .NET MAUI Chart (SfPolarChart) control.
 platform: maui
 control: SfPolarChart
 documentation: ug